 Carson City, Sparks Nevada Solar: Need to Knows

-Nevada has always been ideal for solar installation, but today is different.
-Over the past year, Solar installations have spread throughout the state.
+Nevada has always been ideal for solar installation, but today it’s different.
+Solar installations have spread throughout the state.
 There are three major reasons for this unprecedented growth.

 Lasting Net Metering Changes for Nevada Solar Customers

 The 2015 net metering bait and switch was devastating for Nevadans.
-What made it worse was that many who already had solar installed were out money too.
+What made it worse was that those who already had solar installed weren’t protected.
 This policy change had injurious effects on everyone.

 Understandably, many have felt hesitant about renewable energy ever since.
 Assembly Bill 405, however, has restored hope.